Lukas Podolski: Personal life

 Podolski was born to Waldemar Podolski and Krystyna Podolska in the Silesian industrial city of Gliwice near Katowice in Poland.
 Waldemar is a former footballer who played in Poland and Germany.
 Krystyna is a former member of the Poland national handball team.

 In 1987, when Podolski was two years old, his family emigrated from Poland to West Germany and were given Aussiedler status as a result of his paternal grandparents having German citizenship prior to World War II (Gliwice was a part of Germany until 1945 as Gleiwitz).
 Podolski grew up in Bergheim, North Rhine-Westphalia, and later in Pulheim, both near Cologne.

-Podolski possesses dual citizenship, both German and Polish, but has stated that he does not have a Polish passport.
+Podolski previously possessed dual German and Polish citizenship but has stated that he relinquished his Polish passport.
 In an interview Podolski said that the Polish Football Association never cared about him until he started playing for the German under-21 team and received coverage in the media.
 At that point, Podolski had already decided to play for Germany, but nevertheless "there are two hearts beating" in his chest.
 Podolski speaks Polish and sometimes communicated with Bayern Munich and Germany strike partner Miroslav Klose, also a Polish-born Aussiedler, in Polish to hinder their opposition's understanding of their conversation.
 Podolski is a fan of KS Górnik Zabrze, a football team based 3 km from his place of birth.

-In April 2011, Podolski married his longtime girlfriend Monika Puchalski in Cologne, Germany.
+In April 2011, Podolski married his longtime girlfriend Monika Puchalska in Cologne, Germany.
 They had a church wedding in Kamionna, Węgrów County, Poland in June 2011.
-They have a son born 14 April 2008 and a daughter, born 6 June 2016.
+They have a son born 14 April 2008, a daughter, born 6 June 2016, and a third child.
+They currently reside in Katowice, Poland, where Podolski owns an apartment in the Pierwsza Dzielnica neighborhood.

 Podolski owns an ice cream parlour and a kebab shop in Cologne.

 On 30 June 2021, Podolski was announced as a judge for the 15th season of Das Supertalent, the German version of Got Talent.
 He will become the first association football player to judge any version of the franchise owned by Simon Cowell.